epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/password-validator/C#/README.md

 - Open the `PasswordValidator` class.
 - Type the following in the chat window:

-    > Rewrite the PASSWORD_REGEX regular expression variable to fix the bug.
+    > Rewrite the PASSWORD_REGEX regular expression variable to fix the bug

 - Change the `PASSWORD_REGEX` variable to the suggested variable.
 </details>